QUESTIONS AND ANSWERS

 Sourdough will stale fast in the refrigerator, so don’t store it there ––even the breads with "inclusions", or added ingredients like chocolate chips.
 Because it’s fermented, it won’t spoil/mold quickly like regular bread and will keep for days at room temperature.

 The crust likes to breathe and will stay crispy and happy in open air for 24-36 hours.
 Slice only as needed so the crust will keep the bread fresh.
-After cutting into it, keep it stored in a cotton tea towel or bread box on the counter.
-Avoid plastic baggies as they will cause the boule to "sweat" and soften the crust.
-If you must store it in a baggie, leave it slightly open at one end.
+After cutting into it, keep it stored in a cotton tea towel, bread box, or plastic bag on the counter.
+If you store it in a baggie, leave it slightly open at one end.

 Sourdough freezes very well.
 Wrap in plastic wrap and then a freezer baggie.
 Thaw at room temperature on a wire rack.
 It will be as fresh and soft as the day you froze it!